 Despite the fact that we're now into January we still have leftover parsnips from Christmas.
 My mum and dad came to us for Christmas Day this year.
 Dad's ever-prolific allotment did us (or rather him) proud once again.

 Even though we only used half of the parsnips he brought with him, and I've used one of them for these, there are still two huge and rather gnarly parsnips in the fridge waiting to be used.

 These parsnip, potato and cheese cakes are a great way of hiding vegetables in food for picky eaters.
 My kids have eaten parsnips on a number of occasions but usually when they appear undisguised they get ignored.
 So I must admit to not telling them that there were parsnips in these, and just described them as potato cakes.
-And to my astonishment they both ate a whole cake each - a definite sneaky veg success.
+And to my astonishment they both ate a whole one of these parsnip patties each - a definite Sneaky Veg success.

 The recipe for these little cakes is really easy and they can either be eaten as the main feature of a vegetarian meal, perhaps with some green vegetables or baked beans, are a great accompaniment to a roast dinner, or you could have them as we did today with sausages, peas and green beans on the side.

-I often lightly fry them and then finish them off in the oven.
+- I often lightly fry them and then finish them off in the oven.
 This means you can prepare them in advance and then reheat them when you want to eat them.
-You can also allow them to cool, wrap them individually in cling film and freeze and then reheat from frozen for 20-30 minutes in a 200°C oven.
+You can also allow them to cool, wrap them individually in cling film and freeze and then reheat from frozen for 20-30 minutes in a 200°C(fan)/220°C/gas mark 7 oven.